trustlines-protocol/end2end/README.md

 Do not copy the script itself to `PATH`, it will not work.

-## Running the tests

-Just call

-    run-e2e.sh

-to start running the tests.
+Just call `run-e2e.sh` to start running the tests.

+### Pulling latest images

-If you start with the `-p` option, the script will call docker-compose pull in order to fetch the latest docker images.
+You can start the end2end script `-p` option, the script will call docker-compose pull in order to fetch the latest docker images.

-## Using a local docker image

-Just build and tag the image locally.
-For the relay server this looks like

-    cd /path/to/relay
-    docker build . -t relay
-    docker tag relay trustlines/relay

-## Running the end2end tests locally

-The `-l` option starts tests locally via yarn.
-The relay server, parity and postgres are still being run via docker-compose.
-You must be in the clientlib's root folder to start with this option:

-    cd /path/to/clientlib
-    yarn install
-    run-e2e.sh -l

-## Running only the backend

-If you only want to run the backend without automatically running the e2e tests, use the option `-b`.
-This can be used for running the e2e tests manually.

-## Running tests with delegation fees
-If you want to run tests with delegation fees provided the `-f` flag.

-## Running tests against specific (relay, clientlib, index, contracts) versions
+### Running tests against specific (relay, clientlib, index, contracts) versions

 If you want to use a specific image (locally or from docker hub) you can use environment variables to configure the image.
 The following env vars exist with their respective defaults.